BobBaranov/rsschool-cv/cv.md

 * Email: geodesist888@gmail.com
 * Tel: 89195424610
 ## About myself:
-I want learn a new profession and get an interesting experienxe.
+I want learn a new profession and get an interesting experience.
 I hope RSS helps with this.
-## Waork experienxe:
+## Work experience:
 Create this CV with Markdown
 ## Education and courses:
 RSS JS / FRONT-END.
 STAGE 0